 Birthe has published and presented in national and international journals and conferences on topics such as post-conflict social identity reconstruction and the interconnectedness of community engagement scholarship, practice, and pedagogy.

 Sophia is your first point of contact with the Office of the Ombudsperson – even before you know it!
 Not only will she take your calls and greet you at the door, but she is also the creative powerhouse behind the digital presence of the office.
 As the Administrative Coordinator at the Office of the Ombudsperson, Sophia uses her expertise in digital media and design, outreach, and customer service to introduce the campus community to the Office of the Ombudsperson and its services.
-She has demonstrated her passion for community service and education for university/college students in aid of homelessness, substance use, and mental health alleviation as a student, and shorty thereafter as an AmeriCorps VISTA (Volunteers In Service To America).
+She has developed her community building skills working with student organizations, advocating for LGBTQ+ and Latinex populations.
+She continued her advocacy as a legal assistant in the Midwest to aid Latinex workers.

-Bethany is a proud Alumna of Clark Atlanta University where she earned her Bachelor of Arts for Business Administration with a concentration in management.
+Sophia is a proud Alumna of the University of Wisconsin La Crosse where she earned her Bachelor of Arts in Political Science.
 She is continuing her journey at Georgia State University’s MPA program, concentrating in Nonprofit Organization.
 In her spare time, she enjoys reading, language learning and cooking.